Node.js

 node -v

-If this prints v22.x.x or higher, you're good.
+If this prints v24.x.x or higher, you're on the recommended default.
+If it prints v22.14.x or higher, you're on the supported Node 22 LTS path, but we still recommend upgrading to Node 24 when convenient.
 If Node isn't installed or the version is too old, pick an install method below.

 Install Node